-Although more than half of the world’s female population bleeds down there every month, talking about menstruation is still considered taboo.
+Although more than half of the world’s population bleeds down there every month, talking about menstruation is still considered taboo.
 But you can help squash all that — read on to find out how.

 When’s the last time you talked about your period — like really talked about your period?
 You know, without using terms like “crimson tide” and “red wedding.”
 Not much?
 You’re not alone.
-Most girls aren’t all that down for talking about it above a whisper and especially not in mixed company.
+Many people aren’t all that down for talking about it above a whisper and especially not in mixed company.
 And according to Cece Jones-Davis — a period health advocate and founder of the Women & Girls Working Group, which raises awareness about menstrual hygiene — Black girls tend to talk about it the least.
 “Black women and girls have been subjected over time to ideas that we are not ‘good,’ that our bodies are not ‘good,’ that our hair is not ‘good,’” she says.
 “So we’ve had to work overtime to prove the opposite, which has caused us to be super-sensitive and silent about the taboo of menstruation.
 We have that extra social pressure to be pristine, and blood flow does not help us with that.”

 But on the real, the less we talk about our periods, the less we know about what’s normal and what’s not.
 Understanding menstruation and talking openly about it is the key to breaking the stigma.